William (Bill) Green, CFP, FMA, CFDS, CIM

 Bill works with you to help you get the most out of your cash flow.
 He teaches you how to control your spending and how to manage your money and your debts.
-After all it is not really what you make that is the most important, but rather what you get to keep that is far more important.
-Our society has a habit of encouraging us to spend our money on current wants versus helping us save for our longer term goals, all this in an effort to “Keep up with the Joneses” we often get caught up and spend more then we really should.
+After all it is not really what you make that is the most important.
+Rather what you get to keep that is far more important.
+Our society has a habit of encouraging us to spend our money on current wants.
+Versus helping us save for our longer term goals, all this in an effort to “Keep up with the Joneses”.
+We often get caught up and spend more then we really should.
 We often forget that when we see that new car, or boat in our neighbour’s driveway, that it is likely a better representation of debt, than wealth.

 Financial planning vs investment planning

 Many people confuse financial planning with investment planning, or retirement planning.
 That is because currently across most of Canada there is no regulation on the use of the term “Financial Planner”.
 Almost anyone can describe themselves as a Financial planner.
 When in fact many people that use the term financial planner are really investment planners/advisors, or product sales people.
 There is regulation on the use of the CFP ® trademark.
 A true financial planner will discuss all parts of your financial plan with you and use the CFP® six step process to analyze all aspects of your financial situation and create a written plan, they will follow-up with you on a regular bases and make adjustments to the plan as required.

 Bill feels that insurance is a vital part of everyone 's financial plan, that is if they are not at a point where they are self insured, or simply do not have a need.
 Bill will analyze all types of insurance including Life, and the Accident and Sickness areas of personal insurance, as well as property (Auto/Home) or casualty (Liability).